yaydede/toolbox/docs/13-EnsembleApplication.md

 ## mse_ols   0.06907506
 ```

-Interesting!
-The random forest is the winner.
-However, boosting is not tuned in the algorithm.
-With the full grid search in the previous algorithm, boosting and RF are close contenders.
+The random forest and boosting have similar performances.
+However, boosting and is not tuned in the algorithm.
+With the full grid search in the previous algorithm, boosting would be a better choice.

 Let's have a classification example.